vaheqelyan/tygit/README.md

 - [ ] Run git reset
 - [ ] Better message output

-> I did not include the resolution of conflicts in this list, because I believe that resolving conflicts with the terminal will no make you productive at all, especially working with large files.
+> I did not include the resolution of conflicts in this list, because I believe that resolving conflicts with the terminal will not make you productive at all, especially working with large files.

 See the [Cheat Sheet](https://github.com/vaheqelyan/tygit/blob/master/CHEAT_SHEET.md)

 ---

-The basic implementation of GIT commands that we use every day, only with a good terminal interface, inspired by [inspired by lazygit](https://github.com/jesseduffield/lazygit)
+The basic implementation of GIT commands that we use every day, only with a good terminal interface, inspired by [lazygit](https://github.com/jesseduffield/lazygit)